petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 In SUSE, you can run `sudo zypper info --requires <package_name>` to show all the packages that are installed when executing the `sudo zypper install <package_name>` command.
 Then you can use that output to download all `.rpm` files to create an archive that can be used as the application package.

-1. Example, to create a VM application package to install `azure-cli` for SUSE, first run the following commands to enable the repository where Azure CLI can be downloaded from and also to identify the package dependencies on a new SUSE VM.
+1. Example, to create a VM Application package to install `azure-cli` for SUSE, first run the following commands to enable the repository where Azure CLI can be downloaded from and also to identify the package dependencies on a new SUSE VM.

 ```bash
 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc